 Media Kit

-With over 180k followers and 6M+ engagements across platforms, Matt isn’t just riding the algorithm—he’s reshaping it.
-A thoughtful tastemaker with an unapologetically nerdy edge, his work sparks curiosity, slows the scroll, and reminds us of how interesting the internet can really be.
+With over 180k followers and 6M+ engagements across platforms, Matt’s reshaping our relationships with technology.
+A thoughtful tastemaker with an unapologetically nerdy edge, his work inspires young creatives to quietly pay attention to the art and culture that shape our modern lives.

 Stats and Reach